-- 1) The Initiating Node sends a Query Solicitation, through any intermediary Subparticipants or Participant as applicable, to the Initiating QHIN to find patient matches by demographics from specific organizations where a patient may have health care data. - a) The Query Solicitation includes all available patient demographics as well as the HomeCommunityID(s) and/or other information about the target Responding Node(s) (e.g., organization name, city, and state).
-See IHE ITI TF-1: 27 XCPD Integration Profile and IHE ITI TF-2b: 3.55. - 2) The Initiating QHIN queries its QHIN Directory to identify the appropriate Responding QHIN for each Responding Node provided by the Initiating Node. - 3) Nominal Flow resumes at Step 2.
+- 1) The Initiating Node sends a Query Solicitation, through any intermediary Subparticipants or Participant as applicable, to the Initiating QHIN to find patient matches by demographics from specific organizations where a patient may have health care data. - a) The Query Solicitation includes all available patient demographics as well as the HomeCommunityID(s) and/or other information about the specified Responding Node(s) (e.g., organization name, city, and state).
+See IHE ITI TF-1: 27 XCPD Integration Profile and IHE ITI TF-2b: 3.55. - 2) The Initiating QHIN queries its QHIN Directory to identify the appropriate Responding QHIN for each Responding Node provided by the Initiating Node. - 3) For each Responding Node provided by the Initiating Node, the Initiating QHIN creates an IHE Cross Gateway Patient Discovery [ITI-55] Request based on the Query Solicitation and sends it via the Initiating Gateway to the Responding Gateway of the Responding QHIN for the Responding Node.
+See IHE ITI TF-2b: 3.55. - a) The ITI-55 request indicates which Responding Node is requested to respond by populating the homeCommunityId of the requested community in the id element within the Organization associated with the device of the receiver. - b) The Initiating QHIN creates an audit log entry. - 4) Each Responding QHIN compares the demographics to its known patients, applying its own algorithm(s) to determine potential matches, and returns an IHE Cross Gateway Patient Discovery [ITI-55] Response to the Initiating QHIN's Initiating Gateway. - a) Each IHE Cross Gateway Patient Discovery [ITI-55] Response contains zero or more patient matches from the indicated Responding Node listed underneath them in the RCE Directory, including demographics and patient ID as known by the Responding Node.
+The Response may contain multiple entries where each entry reflects a different source of information but will include only one identifier per patient per Responding Node.